kristianc/gitbook/product-marketing-guides/go-to-market-strategy/creating-a-market-requirements-document.md

 # Creating a Market Requirements Document

+A market requirements document expresses the customer's wants and needs for the product or service.

 A Market Requirements Document \(MRD\) helps establish:

 * A focused definition of the target market